just-max/less-power-examples/README.md

 2. Start the testing process by running `tests/run.sh`.

+3. The results are printed to standard error, and saved to `test-reports/results.xml`.
+With `xmlstarlet` installed (debian: `apt install xmlstarlet`), the script `dump-test-reports.sh` pretty-prints the test results similar to how a student would see them.

 During real courses, automated programming exercises are generally run with the help of a continuous integration service.
 With Artemis, the directory layout matches the one expected by the framework.